Are you traveling to Mexico for the first time? These essential Mexico travel tips are sure to help your trip go smoothly.

 The tap water in Mexico isn’t safe to drink… mostly.
 Interestingly, the government rules that the water actually is sanitized and safe to drink.
 However, the containers that people use to store the water are rarely (if ever) cleaned, rendering it once-again, unsafe to drink.
 Some homes have water filtration systems installed which enable you to drink water straight from the tap, but this is not the norm.

-While it’s generally safe to use the tap water for cooking and brushing your teeth if you have a sensitive stomach you may prefer to brush your teeth with bottled water.
-I always use tap water and haven’t had any issues.
+While it’s generally safe to use the tap water for cooking and brushing your teeth, if you have a sensitive stomach you may prefer to brush your teeth with bottled water.
+That said, I always use tap water and haven’t had any issues.

-With that in mind, repeatedly buying single-use plastic water bottles while traveling isn’t an ideal solution.
+The water may not be safe to drink, but repeatedly buying single-use plastic water bottles while traveling isn’t an ideal solution.
 It’s terrible for the environment and hard on your wallet.
-You can save yourself the trouble by packing a LifeStraw water bottle, which filters bacteria and protozoa from water sources, making it safe to drink.
+You can save yourself the trouble by packing a lifestraw water bottle, which filters bacteria and protozoa from water sources, making it safe to drink.
 Refill this bottle from the tap in your hotel or Airbnb, and you’ll be all set!

 I often hear travelers who are (seemingly) unfamiliar with Mexico advising others not to eat street food when visiting this culinary wonderland.
 This is a huge mistake!!